Strategic Mutual Defence Agreement: Regional

-Some neighboring states and regional powers have expressed concern about the impact on the regional security balance.
+Some neighbouring states and regional powers have expressed concern about the impact on the regional security balance.
 India, in particular, has reacted with statements that it is carefully monitoring the development.
 Analysts speaking to The Hindu said the timing of the pact appeared to be a warning after Israel's expanding military offensive across the Middle East.

-The Institute for the Study of War was of the view that the pact would likely to concern Iran, which it supported its reasoning with Iranian hostile actions in the both Pakistan and Saudi Arabia in past years.
+The Institute for the Study of War was of the view that the pact would likely concern Iran, which it supported its reasoning with Iranian hostile actions in both Pakistan and Saudi Arabia in past years.
 However, the Iranian President Masoud Pezeshkian, speaking on the United Nations General Assembly session, welcomed the pact between Pakistan and Saudi Arabia as the beginning of a "comprehensive regional security system" in opposing Israeli military strikes expansion in the Middle East.

+Usage

+In 2026, during the Iran War, Saudi Arabia reportedly invoked the SMDA.
+Pakistan initially deployed at least 8,000 troops, along with 16 aircraft (including mostly JF-17s), two squadrons of drones, and an HQ-9 air defence battery to Saudi Arabia.

+Possible expansion

+In January 2026 emerged rumours of Turkey considering joining the SMDA.
+Later, It was confirmed that Turkey will not be joining the SMDA, and the SMDA will remain a bilateral alliance between the Kingdom of Saudi Arabia and the Islamic Republic of Pakistan.

+Turkey later joined Saudi Arabia and Pakistan in a trilateral defence agreement under the Mecca Joint Defence Agreement in August 2026.